Graduate Admissions Information: PhD

 - Stony Brook University online application including statement of purpose.

-- GRE and TOEFL scores reported directly to Stony Brook (code 2548).
+- TOEFL scores reported directly to Stony Brook ( code 2548).

 - Proof of Permanent Residency is required for students who declare themselves as Permanent Residents

 The Statement of Purpose should sufficiently describe your reasons for applying to the PhD program in Political Science program at Stony Brook University.
 Your statement should address:

 - Research Interests

 - Background in Political Science

 - Career plans

 - Additional interests or information that can assist the admissions committee in evaluating your application.

 The Statement of Purpose should not exceed two double spaced pages (approx. 500 words).

 These scores are required for applicants who declare a language other than English